TanvirArjel/EFCore.GenericRepository/README.md

 ## ✈️ How do I get started?

-For full version (both query and command support), first install the latest version of `TanvirArjel.EFCore.GenericRepository` [nuget](https://www.nuget.org/packages/TanvirArjel.EFCore.GenericRepository) package into your project as follows:
+### For full version (both query and command support):

+First install the latest version of `TanvirArjel.EFCore.GenericRepository` [nuget](https://www.nuget.org/packages/TanvirArjel.EFCore.GenericRepository) package into your project as follows:

 **Package Manager Console:**